THC overdose: symptoms, duration and tips to avoid

 The duration of the symptoms of a THC overdose depends on the form of consumption:

-- Smoked or vaporized cannabis: effects start quickly and usually last 2 to 4 hours.
+- Smoked or vaporised cannabis effects sets in quickly and usually lasts 2 to 4 hours.

-- Edible cannabis products (edibles): Effects can last up to 8 hours or more, especially if overdosed.
+- Edible cannabis products (edibles) The effects can last up to 8 hours or more, especially with an overdose.

-After-effects, such as drowsiness, headaches or a woozy feeling, can last up to 24 hours.
-The most common after-effects include:
+Nachwirkungen The after-effects, such as tiredness, headaches or a foggy feeling, can last up to 24 hours.
+The most common after-effects include

 -

-Fatigue and exhaustion: after an intense experience, the body can feel drained and many people feel the need to get plenty of sleep.
+Tiredness and exhaustion : After an intense experience, the body can feel drained and many people feel the need to sleep a lot.

 -

-Headaches or a foggy feeling: Some sufferers report a "cloudy" or light-headed feeling that accompanies them throughout the day after an overdose.
+Headache or a foggy feeling Some sufferers report a "cloudy feeling" or slight drowsiness that accompanies them the day after an overdose.

 -

 As a rule, the after-effects are mild and disappear as soon as the body has broken down the remaining THC.
-However, if symptoms persist for more than 24 hours, it may be advisable to see a doctor.
+However, if the symptoms last longer than 24 hours, it may be advisable to consult a doctor.

 How to avoid a THC overdose